mw-orcl/terraform-oci-export/README.md

 # terraform-oci-export
-Use terraform to export oci resources
+Use terraform to discover and export oci resources so that you can recreate the environment easily.  ie: for test, development, or production environments, or simply to backup the entire cloud configuration.